chandanhpcic/docs/source/development/examples/helloworld.rst

 .. rubric:: Guidelines and coding style
    :name: guidelines-and-coding-style

-For all OPNsense modules and applications there are some basic style and coding guides which you should use.
+For all Reticen8 modules and applications there are some basic style and coding guides which you should use.

 Naming
 ------

-When creating modules for OPNsense, always name your components like
+When creating modules for Reticen8, always name your components like
 this: VendorName/ModuleName

-In our sample case this will be: OPNsense/HelloWorld
+In our sample case this will be: Reticen8/HelloWorld

 PHP code
 --------